 Section 2 introduces generalized conifolds and orbifolded conifolds and basic properties thereof.
-Section 3 begins with a review on Lagrangian torus fibrations and the SYZ program.
-Then we carry out SYZ constructions and prove Theorem 1.3.
-Section 4 discusses global geometric transitions with a few examples.
+Section 3 begins with a review on the Lagrangian torus fibrations and the SYZ program.
+Then we prove the main theorem (Theorem 1.3) by carrying out the SYZ constructions.
+Section 4 discusses global geometric transitions and provides a few examples.